FreeBMD How best to Search

 Once again, beware of names that are wrongly spelt, particularly unusual names or names not spelt with the conventional spelling.
 Common names sometimes appear in the index using the conventional abbreviation for the name (e.g. William = Wm).

 Where the person you are looking for has middle names, this can be a great help in narrowing down the search, but you should remember that the middle names may have been omitted from the index, or shortened to initials.
-If the person you are searching for was called David William Robert (for example) This may appear as David W. R. or David W R or perhaps David W. Searching for David W will give the best results
+If the person you are searching for was called David William Robert (for example) This may appear as David W. R. or David W R or perhaps David W. Searching for David W is probably the best starting point but see our analysis of initials in the index which could affect your decision on the search term to use.

 You can search based on the second given name by preceding the name with an asterisk (which means that the asterisk loses its meaning of matching anything).
 So if you have a middle name that was commonly used in your family you can use this type of search to find possible relatives, for example Surname=Carpenter, Givenname=*Joshua.
 Such a search matches from the start of the second given name (e.g. it would find "David Joshua" but not "David Peter Joshua").
 To search for a name anywhere from the second given name onwards use a double asterisk, e.g. Givenname=**Joshua which would find both the above examples.